Looking to improve your welding skills and knowledge? Look no further!

 To prevent this, an argon-rich mixed gas can be used for protection.
 For instance, adding 1-2% oxygen or 1-2% oxygen and 5% carbon dioxide to argon can improve the weld appearance.

 Related reading: MIG vs TIG Welding

 34. What kind of groove can be selected when full penetration welding is required for butt joint of small-diameter pipeline?

-When small-diameter pipes are butt jointed, because the internal welding cannot be carried out, the single-sided groove can only be selected according to the welding process of single-sided welding and double-sided forming.
+When joining small-diameter pipes using butt welding, it is not possible to carry out internal welding.
+Therefore, the choice of a single-sided groove is limited to the welding process of single-sided welding and double-sided forming.

-If necessary, the bottom locking joint or the joint with lining ring at the bottom can also be selected.
+If necessary, it is also possible to select a bottom locking joint or a joint with a lining ring at the bottom.